MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-search-schema.md

 Any document that a user can view or edit in Microsoft 365, can also appear in Delve.
 Delve doesn't change any permissions and users will only see documents they already have access to.
 Sometimes, though, you may want to prevent a document from appearing in Delve.

 You can use the HideFromDelve managed property to hide a document from Delve.
-You can keep storing the document in Microsoft 365, and people can still find it through search - it just won't show up in Delve anymore.
+You can keep storing the document in Office 365, and people can still find it through search - it just won't show up in Delve anymore.
 See [Hide documents from Delve](manage-search-schema.md#BKMK_HideFromDelveSteps).

-For more info about Delve, see [Office Delve for Microsoft 365 admins](https://go.microsoft.com/fwlink/p/?LinkID=733496)
+For more info about Delve, see [Office Delve for Office 365 admins](https://go.microsoft.com/fwlink/p/?LinkID=733496)

 ## Create a new managed property
 <a name="__toc351360841"> </a>